YuuSUN/daily-activity-summary/IUI.md

 ## Deceptive UIs
 ### Persuasive technology
 - Chane attitude or behaviors of the users
-- But not through coercison
+- But not through coercion

 ### Dark Patterns
 - Tricks used in apps that make you do things that you are not mean to
 - Disguised ads

-## Smart Object
+## Smart Objects
 ### Context-awareness
 Context-aware software uses the location of the user and have the awareness of the environment